M4RT1NDEV/4y/readme.md

-# Ly - a TUI display manager
+# 4y - Ly Fork - TUI display manager
 ![Ly screenshot](https://user-images.githubusercontent.com/5473047/88958888-65efbf80-d2a1-11ea-8ae5-3f263bce9cce.png "Ly screenshot")

+4y is a fork of Ly, It is made to be easier and have an auto install command.
 Ly is a lightweight TUI (ncurses-like) display manager for Linux and BSD.

 ## Dependencies